All Products

 FAST

-Only AnalyticDB for MySQL clusters of V3.1.9.0 or later support this parameter.
-V3.1.9.0 supports only single-table materialized views with fast refresh.
-V3.2.0.0 or later supports both single-table and multi-table materialized views with fast refresh.
+Requires V3.1.9.0 or later.
+V3.1.9.0 supports single-table materialized views only.
+V3.2.0.0 or later supports both single-table and multi-table materialized views.

-Before creating a materialized view with fast refresh, enable binary logging for the cluster and base tables.
+Before creating a materialized view with fast refresh, enable binary logging for the cluster and all base tables.
 Otherwise, creation fails.
 See Enable binary logging.

 ON [DEMAND | OVERWRITE]